-Serbia: EU warns Serbia to suspend South Stream31.
-July 2014. / News Serbia Energy
+Serbia: EU warns Serbia to suspend South Stream, News Serbia Energy

 The European Commission has recommended Serbia to suspend work on the South Stream construction while the project is fully harmonized with the EU legislation.
 EC urges to work on connecting with the Bulgarian system of gas flow.

 “The EC, in principle, is not opposed to the South Stream project, because it is very important to expand the types and sources of gas supply in the Western Balkans”, writes in the text of EUIC and adds that “the Commission is not concerned about the pipeline as such, but the way in which this project is carried out”.